Hello Kras – welcome to one of our favourite corners of Slovenia!

 Charming Dutovlje (elevation: 313.2 m) along the Sežana–Nova Gorica road was first mentioned in 1284.
 The village life is concentrated around the St. George Church (Cerkev Sv.
 Jurija), where the Knights Templar once had their fort.

-In 1906, the first train passed through Dutovlje and it’s still running today (it will take you cc 2 hours to get here from Ljubljana, with changing trains in Sežana).
+In 1906, the first train passed through Dutovlje.
+It’s still running today (it will take you cc 2 hours to get here from Ljubljana, with changing trains in Sežana).
 We chose to get here with a bus from Sežana and to hike backwards towards Tomaj.

 As we walked towards Tomaj, the clouds were gathering and the young green grapes danced in the summer wind.